 The 1918 flu and bird flu are very special.
-The normal influenza that we are used to talking about—we get our flu shots every year—is a very superficial infection.
-They don’t go very deep into the lungs.
-They’re not what we call virulent and they tend to have a mortality associated with old age or debility with the very, very young.
+The normal influenza virus that we are familiar with and get our flu shots for every year, is a very superficial infection; they don’t go very deep into the lungs.
+They’re not what we call virulent and they tend to have a mortality rate associated with old age or debility with the very, very young.
 In the middle, most people get over the normal, run-of-the-mill, garden-variety flu.
-The 1918 flu and avian flu that we’re seeing today are much deeper.
-They go way deeper in the lungs.
+The 1918 flu and avian flu that we’re seeing today go much deeper into the lungs.
 They cause what we think is a cytokine storm.
-It elicits a viscous cycle of the cytokines we talked about in the immune system, which won’t turn off, and kills cells and causes huge damage—hemorrhage and inflammation in the lungs.
+It elicits a vicious cycle of the cytokines in the immune system, which won’t turn off, killing cells and causing huge damage—hemorrhage and inflammation in the lungs.

 Learn more about the life cycle of a virus

 Measles, SARS, and the Respiratory Viruses